 This recipe makes roast potatoes just the way I like them – with a crisp, glass-like crust and a fluffy interior.
 The key is to cut the potatoes so they have lots of sharp edges then to cook them until they are almost falling apart.

 - 1 head garlic, split into cloves and bashed with the flat part of a knife or by hand (optional)

 - 30 g rosemary sprigs (optional)

 Oven temperatures are for conventional; if using fan-forced (convection), reduce the temperature by 20˚C. | We use Australian tablespoons and cups: 1 teaspoon equals 5 ml; 1 tablespoon equals 20 ml; 1 cup equals 250 ml. | All herbs are fresh (unless specified) and cups are lightly packed. | All vegetables are medium size and peeled, unless specified. | All eggs are 55-60 g, unless specified.

 Preheat the oven to 180°C/160ºC fan/gas mark 4.

 Wash and peel the potatoes and cut into quarters.
-Put them in a bowl under running water for 5 minutes to wash the starch off.
+Put them in a bowl under running water to wash the starch off.